virpatel524/vanderbilt-summer-2014/README.md

-vanderbilt-summer-2014
+Connecting miRNA Evolution with Human Diseases - script code
 ======================

-a repository for all of the scripts used in "Connecting miRNA Evolution with Human Diseases"
+Repository with all script and links to data for Summer 2014 Research Internship Grant Project Vir Patel (WKU), Dr. Tony Capra (Vanderbilt)